Keep your camping trips clean with a camper or RV dehumidifier.

 Additionally, humidity can also lead to wood rot and metal corrosion in your furniture, walls, floors, and the vehicle structure itself; causing serious damage to your RV’s structural integrity.

-Airflow is important
+Airflow is Important

-You are going to need a more aggressive strategy to control moisture in your RV that is small and fully contained, spill proof, non-toxic and non-corrosive, not dependant on additional electricity or power draw, and renewable.
+You are going to need a more aggressive approach to control moisture in your RV that is small and fully contained, spill-proof, non-toxic and non-corrosive, not dependent on additional electricity or power draw, and renewable.

-Using safe, natural silica gel, the Eva-Dry Mini Dehumidifiers address all of an RV owner’s moisture control needs.
+Using safe, desiccant beads, the Eva-Dry Mini Dehumidifiers address all of an RV owner’s moisture control needs.
 These units are small (about the size of a smoke detector) and can be placed anywhere in the RV to absorb moisture out of the air.
 They won’t spill when drawers are opened or when the camper is moving; they also don’t require any electricity or power to work.

 Check unseen areas

-Obtaining one or many for your home on the road is affordable and easy and should be part of a safe moisture control strategy year ‘round in your RV.
+Obtaining one or many for your home on the road is affordable and easy and should be part of a safe moisture control strategy year-round in your RV.